hcilab/wams/DESIGN.md

 ## Build Tools

-Currently, I am using Browsify to build the client side code.
-Why Browsify?
+Currently, I am using Browserify to build the client side code.
+Why Browserify?
 Well, because I've found it easy to use.
 It might not produce the most optimal code, and it doesn't have much in the way of super fancy features built in, but I don't need any of that, and the basic functionality just simply works, and